-Florida's K-12 statewide student assessment program includes assessments aligned to the Benchmarks for Excellent Student Thinking (B.E.S.T.)
-Standards and the Next Generation Sunshine State (NGSSS) standards.
+Florida's K-12 statewide student assessment program includes assessments aligned to the Florida Academic Standards including the Benchmarks for Excellent Student Thinking (B.E.S.T.)
+Standards.
 Students will participate in assessments required for the grade level and/or course of enrollment.
 Florida's Assessment of Student Thinking (FAST) is the progress monitoring and coordinated screening program that includes Kindergarten through grade 10 English Language Arts and Kindergarten through grade 8 Mathematics.
 Statewide assessments are designed to provide information about how well students are mastering the state standards in the core content areas of language arts, mathematics, science, and social studies.
 Statewide assessments are designed to provide students with critical information about their own achievement and their readiness for their next level of learning - be it the next grade, the next course, or endeavor (college or career).

 Informing parents, educators, and the public about how well students are learning important content is an essential aspect of any educational assessment and accountability system.
 Parents, the public, and policy makers, including local school districts and boards of education, can use the results as a barometer of the quality of educational opportunity provided throughout the state of Florida.
 As such, all State assessments serve as a key component of the Florida State accountability system.
+It is important to note that there is no opt-out policy in Florida and all students are required to test.